Popmotion/popmotion/packages/popmotion-pose/docs/api/react/posed.md

 category: react
 ---

+**Note:** React Pose is built with React 16.3.0, which is currently in alpha.

 # `posed`

 `posed` is used to create animated and interactive components that you can reuse throughout your React site.